 Every year, Heavy Duty Trucking magazine editors embark on a process to identify the most innovative, significant, and useful new product announcements from the previous year.
 Only 20 products are selected for this exclusive award.
 The ContiPressureCheck Solo tire pressure monitoring system was selected out of all the latest new products for trucking due to its level of innovation, ability to address significant industry issues, and potential benefit to the bottom line.

-“ContiPressureCheck Solo is significant because of its simplicity,” explains Michelle Reinhart, Continental’s head of digital solutions for commercial vehicles in the Americas region.
+“ContiPressureCheck Solo is significant because of its simplicity,” explains Carolina Wagner, Continental’s head of marketing for commercial vehicle tires in the Americas.
 “If the greenhouse gas legislation stays as currently written, fleets will be able to meet the requirements with just two simple items from Continental: the ContiPressureCheck Solo trailer TPMS and our ultra-low rolling resistance tires, such as the Conti EcoPlus line.
 Our system doesn’t introduce leak points into the trailer’s air hoses, it doesn’t require extensive upkeep or maintenance, and it doesn’t require a connection to any specific tractor.
 Fleets can just drop and hook, and the system will be active.”

 Continental’s tire monitoring system for trailers delivers low tire pressure alerts in real-time using just three simple components.
 Continental tire sensors, common to all the company’s digital tire monitoring systems, are mounted inside each trailer tire to deliver maximum data accuracy and prevent theft and damage.
 A receiver unit is mounted underneath the trailer to receive and process data.
 This unit is connected to a notification light, mounted in an industry-standard position on the front face of the trailer, visible in the driver’s side mirror.
 The light activates in a specific sequence if tire pressure issues are detected.
 If the trailer is equipped with telematics, data can also be transmitted to the telematics dashboard for remote viewing.